scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Data Analysis Kernels
 ^^^^^^^^^^^^^^^^^^^^^

-Foreshadowed in the code-example above, ``Delta`` implements data analysis routines as computational kernels.
+As seen in the code-example above, ``Delta`` implements data analysis routines as computational kernels.
 These are implemented in cython to circumvent the global interpreter lock and utilize multiple cores.
 For example the coherence :math:`C`, Eq. (:ref:`eq-C`), is implemented as

 .. code:: python

+  from cython.parallel import prange

   @cython.boundscheck(False)
   @cython.wraparound(False)